 Black Access programme

-Join current students on an exciting interactive programme to learn more about life at York.
+Join current students on an exciting interactive programme to learn more about life at York, and more about university in general.

 This is a supported progression programme that allows further education students (for example, Year 12 or Level 3, Year 1) to discover more about university life and provides access to guaranteed interviews and alternative offers.